 Welcome to the Soteria Brighton website.
 Soteria Brighton was formed in 2011 with the aim of establishing a Soteria House and related services in Brighton for people experiencing ‘psychosis’ (including what is sometimes referred to as ‘schizophrenia’).

 Please note our contact form is not working on this website.
 If you have an enquiry please email email@example.com

 We believe that it is time to establish a greater diversity of services for people experiencing ‘psychosis’, alternatives to traditional psychiatric services which more closely reflect what service users say they need, and which do not rely on coercion/compulsion, or on such extensive use of antipsychotic medication, but rather on collaboration.
-The Soteria model provides this, with supporting evidence gathered in Soteria projects around the world.
+The Soteria model provides this, with supporting evidence from Soteria projects and other similar approaches around the world.

-Other ways of getting involved are to subscribe to our mailing list.
+Apart from becoming a member, other ways of getting involved are to subscribe to our mailing list.
 You will find a small form to do so at the top right of this page.
-Signing up to the mailing list means that you’ll get occasional news from us (no more than once a month on average).
+Signing up to the mailing list means that you’ll get notice of any forthcoming events.
 You might also like to support us by making a donation to the group.
 Making a donation helps us to develop our work.
-Currently we have set ourselves the target of raising £5000 over the next six months, primarily to support the work that we need to do, but also because we need to generate an income of £5000 to become a registered charity.
-If you would like and are able to help us meet our target then you can do so via our donation page.
-There are also other ways of helping us raise funds, such as coming along to our fundraising events in the Brighton area (sign up to our mailing list or keep an eye on our events page to stay informed about upcoming events).
-Finally you can use the link on our donation page to redirect to Amazon’s website before making any purchases from Amazon, as in this way 5% of any purchases you make will be donated to the group.
+Currently we have set ourselves the target of raising £5000, primarily to support the work that we need to do, but also because we need to generate an income of £5000 to become a registered charity.
+If you would like and are able to help us meet our target then you can do so via our donation page, or by coming along to our fundraising events.